 Non-economic damages include:

 When you hold someone liable for a car accident, you must provide evidence of both economic and non-economic damages.
 You can prove these damages with evidence like receipts, pay stubs, and medical records.
 You must make sure to keep any evidence you think will be helpful for use later in a case, or else you may have trouble proving damages.

-Discuss How To Prove Liability With Our Los Angeles Car Accident Attorneys During a Free Consultation
+Discuss How To Prove Liability With Our LA Car Crash Attorneys During a Free Consultation

 If you need advice on who is liable after a car accident in Los Angeles, you should call M&Y Personal Injury Lawyers for a free consultation.
 Our highly sought-after lawyers will advise you of your rights and help you get the settlement you need.
 That way, you can start on the path of becoming whole again.